Colloidal nanoparticles in liquid crystals: Bulk properties, biaxiality and untwisting in cholesterics: Homogenized bulk energy

 In this paper, we work with the simplest form of $f_B$ that allows for a first-order isotropic-nematic phase transition as a function of the temperature.
 This form of $f_B$ is simply a quartic polynomial in $\mb Q$, as given by \cite{majumdar2010equilibrium}:

 where $A=\alpha (T - T^*)$ is a rescaled temperature, and $B$ and $C$ are positive material-dependent constants.
 The units of $A, B, C$ are $N m^{-2}$.
 Here, $\alpha$ is positive and $T^*$ is a critical temperature such that the isotropic phase becomes unstable for $A<0$.
-As will be shown in the next section, the critical points of $f_B$ can be explicitly computed as a function of $T$; in fact, the minimizer of $f_B$ models the bulk equilibrium phase at a given temperature for a spatially homogeneous system.
-The minimizer of $f_B$ is the isotropic phase, $\mb Q=0$, at high temperatures, whereas it is an ordered uniaxial phase (with a single distinguished direction of averaged molecular alignment and concomitant long-range orientational order) for low temperatures.
-Note that the bulk energy density is identical for nematic and cholesteric liquid crystal phases, since cholesterics can be viewed, in non-technical terms, as twisted nematics.
+As will be shown in the next section, the critical points of $f_B$ can be explicitly computed as a function of $T$.
+The minimizer of $f_B$ is the isotropic phase, $\mb Q=0$, at high temperatures, whereas it is an ordered uniaxial phase for low temperatures.
+Note that the bulk energy density is identical for nematic and cholesteric liquid crystal phases since cholesterics can be viewed, in non-technical terms, as twisted nematics.

 In this section, we build on the methods in \cite{canevari2020design, canevari2020polydispersity} to demonstrate the collective effects of suspended colloidal nanoparticles (NPs) on the bulk potential, in the dilute limit.
-In other words, we compute the homogenized bulk energy in the dilute limit, which captures the collective effects of the suspended NPs and modifies the bulk equilibrium properties of spatially homogeneous samples.
+In other words, we compute the homogenized bulk energy in the dilute limit.
 There are three effective length scales in the problem: the colloid size $a$, the average interparticle spacing $l$ and the geometric length scales of the domain $\Omega$.
 In the dilute limit, we assume that the length scales are widely separated, i.e., $a \ll l \ll H \ll L \sim D$; the particle number density $n$ is given by $l=n^{-1/3}$~\cite{batchelor1972sedimentation}, and the volume fraction of the NPs is much smaller than unity $(na^3=(a/l)^3\ll 1)$ so that interparticle interactions can be neglected, provided they are not long-ranged.

 These assumptions on the length scales ensure that we have a large number of NPs within each physically infinitesimal volume for effective averaging.
 The probability distribution of the colloidal particles is effectively described by the one-particle distribution function $p(\mb x, \gb \theta)$, where $\mb x$ is the position vector of a single NP and $\gb\theta$ denotes its three Euler angles with respect to a fixed coordinate system.
 The distribution function is normalized such that $\int_V\int_\theta p(\mb x,\gb\theta) d\gb\theta dV = N$ (the total number of NPs) with the local number density given by $n(\mb x)=\int_{\theta} p(\mb x,\gb\theta) d\gb\theta$.